LayerNext/docs/docs/08-python-sdk/05-datasets.md

 ## 5.4.
 Update a Dataset Version with Images from a Collection

-To update an existing dataset with new data from a given collection, this SDK function can be used.
+This SDK function updates an existing dataset with new data from a given collection.

 ```python
 update_dataset_version_from_collection(dataset_id: str, version_id:str, collection_id: str, split_info:dict, labels:list, export_types:list,  query: str, filter:dict, is_new_version_required:bool)